tgfrerer/island/plan.md

 descriptorSet which references the texture.

-Descriptors must be allocated from designated pools - and they must be written to so that they can be used.
+Descriptors must be allocated from designated pools - and they must be written to, so that they can be used.

 ## What is the minimum subset of commands we need to implement for intermediate command buffers?